 If a merchant has used the International Domains feature, it will also update their store URL to reflect this.
 Customers can, however, decline to update their settings and browse any country view they like.
 But it's worth remembering that, with International Pricing developments, now, shipping countries are matched to the corresponding price list so your customers will only be able to pay in a currency that marries up with their shipping address.

-Moreover, merchants seeking a more custom or branded geolocation experience can build a bespoke geolocation form, rather than using the out-of-the box version that is installed when the Geolocation app is downloaded from the app store - we did this for gaming giant HyperX.
+Merchants seeking a more custom or branded geolocation experience can build a bespoke geolocation form, rather than using the out-of-the-box version that is installed when the Geolocation app is downloaded from the app store - we did this for gaming giant HyperX.